 - Ask the court for an informal hearing where you can explain to the judge or magistrate what occurred.
 The officer can also explain his or her observations.
 No attorneys can be present.

-- Request a formal hearing where the prosecution must present evidence that you violated a traffic law.
+- Request a formal hearing where the prosecution must present evidence you violated a traffic law.
 You may retain an attorney to represent you.

 - Attend traffic school.